opportus/object-mapper/README.md

 -   Decouple your codebase from source and target mapping logic
 -   Dynamically define control flow over data being transferred from source to to target
--   Generically define target model depending on source model and reciprocally
+-   Generically define target model depending on source model and vice-versa
--   Easily genericize, centralize, optimize and test your custom data mapping
+-   Easily genericize, centralize, optimize and test specific data mapping
 -   Design efficiently your system

 This project aims to provide a standard core system to higher level systems